IITH/alumni-portal/README.md

 Populate data required for create userinfo
 ------------------------------------------

-The Departments and Degree can added to the database by running the following command
+The standard Departments and Degrees can added to the database by running the following command

     python manage.py shell < portalapp/dml.py